Navodaya Appachan

-Maliampurackal Chacko Punnoose, known as Navodaya Appachan (6 February 1924 - 23 April 2012), was an Indian film producer, director, and entrepreneur.
+Maliampurackal Chacko Punnoose, known as Navodaya Appachan (11 January 1924 - 23 April 2012), was an Indian film producer, director, and entrepreneur.
 He was best known for his work in Malayalam cinema, especially as the founder of Navodaya Studio.

+Personal life

-Appachan was born to M. M. Chacko, son of Mani of the Maliampurackal family, at Pulinkunnoo, and was an alumnus of St. Xavier's College, Palayamkottai.
+Appachan was born, as M. C. Punnoose to M. M. Chacko, son of Mani of the Maliampurackal family, at Pulinkunnoo, and was an alumnus of St. Xavier's College, Palayamkottai.
+His brother, Kunchacko established the first film studio in Kerala, Udaya Studios.